The HEC Paris PhD Program offers every year or every other year an attractive series of block seminars open to PhD students from all over the world.

 - Personal statement (max one page) which includes your current research interests (thesis topic) and contact details of your thesis supervisor.

-Admissions Decision: 2 weeks after submission of the application.
+Admissions Decision: 1 week after submission of the application.

-Campus Services: On-campus housing possibility: approximately from 70-90€/night (registrations will open mid-February), library, IT services, restaurant, sports facilities, course materials.
+Campus Services: On-campus housing possibility according to availability: approximately from 80-90€/night, library, IT services, restaurant, sports facilities.

 Any question?
 Britta Delhay, email@example.com